 Is There a Right or Wrong Way?

-So, how do you know what is right for you and your baby?
-The answer is: trial and error combined with whatever works for your family.
+So, how do you know what’s right for you and your baby?
+Trial and error combined with whatever works for your family.
 If your baby is eating regularly, sleeping regularly, has four to six wet diapers and regular bowel movements — you’re doing it right.
-As with most skills, practice makes perfect, the more you and your baby breastfeed the more comfortable and confident you’ll be.
+If you’re confused or need reassurance, check with your pediatrician or contact a lactation consultant (check United States Lactation Consultant Association).